 How to come up with imagery for the fantasy book cover?

 Here are some variants:

-- Amplify supernatural to hint at some extraordinary events in the book.
+- Emphasize the supernatural element to hint at some extraordinary events in the book.

 Romance book cover design tips

 Romance is about the relationship, tension, emotion, passion, and what all these things do to a person.
 And the typography on romance book covers should send appropriate vibes.
 For example, fonts with flourishes or handwriting style guarantee a romantic mood.

 Some of the most suitable fonts for romance book cover design include

 Or if you strive for a modern look, try these: